-More recently, the new United States Administration and members of the U.S. Congress have stated that they will seek to modify, repeal, or otherwise invalidate all, or certain provisions of, the PPACA.
-On January 20, 2017, President Donald Trump signed an executive order, which stated that it is the policy of his Administration to seek the prompt repeal of the PPACA and directed executive departments and federal agencies to waive, defer, grant exemptions from, or delay the implementation of the provisions of the PPACA to the maximum extent permitted by law.
+The current U.S. Administration and members of the U.S. Congress have stated that they will seek to modify, repeal, or otherwise invalidate all, or certain provisions of, the PPACA.
+In 2017, the U.S. President signed an executive order which stated that it is the policy of his Administration to seek the prompt repeal of the PPACA and directed executive departments and federal agencies to waive, defer, grant exemptions from, or delay the implementation of the provisions of the PPACA to the maximum extent permitted by law.
 Additionally, the House and Senate attempted, but failed, to pass legislation to repeal all or portions of the PPACA and these efforts may be resumed.
+In December 2017, the U.S. President signed the Tax Cuts and Jobs Act, which, among numerous other actions, repealed the individual mandate of the PPACA, effective January 1, 2019.
+In December 2018, a federal district court in Texas ruled the individual mandate was unconstitutional and could not be severed from the ACA.
+As a result, the court ruled the remaining provisions of the ACA were also invalid, though the court declined to issue a preliminary injunction with respect to the ACA.
+However, it remains unclear whether the court's ruling will be upheld by appellate courts.
+In addition, further legislative changes to and regulatory changes under PPACA remain possible.

-There is uncertainty with respect to the impact the United States Administration, the executive order and the attempted legislation may have, if any, and any changes will likely take time to unfold and could have an impact on coverage and reimbursement for healthcare items and services, including Optune and our delivery system candidates.
-For example, PPACA requires that health insurance plans sold to individuals and small businesses provide coverage for "essential health benefits" (EHBs), which are defined according to state-specific benchmark plans.
-The department of Health and Human Services has proposed a rule that has the potential to modify the implementation of the PPACA by changing the definitions of EHBs as defined in the PPACA.
-Changes to the definitions of the EHB, or providing states with increased flexibility to define EHBs, may have the effect of decreasing coverage for anti-cancer devices such as Optune.
+There is uncertainty with respect to the impact the U.S. Administration, the executive order and the attempted legislation may have, if any, and any changes will likely take time to unfold and could have an impact on coverage and reimbursement for healthcare items and services, including Optune and our delivery system candidates.
+For example, PPACA requires that health insurance plans sold to individuals and small businesses provide coverage for "essential health benefits" ( "EHBs"), which are defined according to state-specific benchmark plans.
+The department of Health and Human Services issued a final rule that provides states with greater fle xibility in how they select their EHB-benchmark plan, including providing states with substantially more options in what they can select as an EHB-benchmark plan and allowing states to build their own set of benefits as part of their EHB-benchmark plan, su bject to certain requirements.
+Providing the states with this increased flexibility to define EHBs may have the effect of decreasing coverage for anti-cancer devices such as Optune.